Skip to main content

 Device Addressing

 Use GetAddr() to read the current address.
-If the current address is zero, then the device has not been enumerated.
+If the current address is zero, then the module has not been enumerated yet.
+There are 2 options for module to be enumerated, either by detecting an Interface or by configuring a module in host mode as explained below.

 Button Controlling LEDs